Banners – About TENZ

 Kerry Lee (she/her)

 Kerry has been involved in Technology Education since the inception of the Technology curriculum.
 She was one of the ‘first fifteen’ teachers who were selected and trained at Waikato University to facilitate the introduction of the 1995 Technology curriculum to schools.
 After working for Team Solutions to provide PLD for principals and teachers in the Northland-Auckland area, Kerry became a lecturer in Technology at the Auckland College of Education later becoming Head of Technology prior to the amalgamation with the University of Auckland.
-Kerry is now a senior lecturer and STEM discipline chair for the faculty, which enables her to supervise numerous masters and doctoral research students.
+Kerry is now a senior lecturer, which enables her to supervise numerous masters and doctoral research students.
 Kerry is passionate about technology education and making a difference to children’s learning.
 Her research focuses on innovations in education has been widely published.

 Within TENZ Kerry is responsible for: